A Sequential Empirical Central Limit Theorem for Multiple Mixing Processes with Application to B-Geometrically Ergodic Markov Chains: A Sequential Empirical CLT under Spectral Gap

 \subsection{Dynamical Systems with a Spectral Gap}

-Let us mention that, as usual, the proof of \autoref{the:spectral-gap} can be adapted to deal with dynamical systems using the Perron--Frobenius operator in place of the Markov operator.
-Let $(\X,\A,\mu)$ be a probability space and let $T$ be a measure preserving transformation of $\X$, that is $\mu(T^{-1}A)=\mu(A)$ for all $A\in\A$.
-The Perron--Frobenius operator $P$ is defined on $L^1(\mu)$ by the equation
+Let us mention that the result of \autoref{sec:sqclt-mc} can be adapted to deal with dynamical systems using the Perron--Frobenius operator in place of the Markov operator.
+Let $(\X,\A)$ be a measurable space and let $T$ be a measurable transformation on $\X$ which preserves a probability measure $\mu$ on $(\X,\A)$.
+Let $P$ be the associated Perron--Frobenius operator defined on $L^1(\mu)$ by the equation